Friday, April 8th

 recording how powders look and feel

-Lilly and co. are busy recording how
+Lilly and co. are busy recording how powders react differently to different liquids |

 As part of the unit, students observed and recorded the properties of five different white powders.
 They used their observations to later identify the powders in a small group.